David Knowles (scholar): Monk

 In July 1914 Knowles finished at Downside School and immediately moved into the monastery.
 He was clothed in the September and became a member of the monastic community, being given the religious name of David, by which he was always known thereafter.
 After completing the novitiate he was sent by the abbot to the Pontifical Athenaeum of St. Anselm in Rome for his theological studies.
 Returning to Downside, he was ordained a priest in 1922.
 His research into the early monastic history of England was assisted by the library built up at Downside by Dom Raymund Webster.

 Dom David Knowles became the leader of a faction of the younger monks of the abbey who wanted to resist the growing demands of the school on the pattern of monastic life at the abbey.
 They advocated a more contemplative life as the goal of their lives as monks.
-This effort led to a period of major conflict within the community and he was transferred to Ealing Abbey, another teaching establishment, where he resided 1933–1940.
+This effort led to a period of major conflict within the community and he was transferred to Ealing Abbey, another teaching establishment, where he lived 1933–1940.